bernardopires/django-tenant-schemas/README.markdown

 ###Suggestions, bugs, ideas, patches, questions###
 Are *highly* welcome!
 Feel free to write an issue for any feedback you have. :)

-###Shared and Tenant-Specific Apps###
-[`django-appschema`](https://bitbucket.org/cedarlab/django-appschema/overview) tries to solve this in a very hackish and dangerous way by altering django's app cache.
-This is not safe for on-the-fly creation of tenants, so this is not an option. [django-schemata](https://github.com/tuttle/django-schemata) partially solves it by forcing you to move your shared tables to the `public` schema.
-When syncing the tables for tenant-specific applications, the search path is set to `public` plus the tenant's schema, which means all tables that already exist on `public` will not be created when syncing.
-This is not ideal because it doesn't allow you have to applications that are both shared and tenant-specific.
-For example, you may need to have a user system for your main domain and another for your tenants.
-Or you may want to have `south` in both.

-To enable this, an idea would be to let all models, both shared and tenant-specific to be synced.
-After the sync, the unnecessary models can be deleted from the database.
-There would be three arrays, `SHARED_APPS`, `TENANT_APPS` and `MUTUAL_APPS`.
-For example, when syncing the `public` schema, we can just iterate over `TENANT_APPS` deleting their tables.
-When syncing tenants, we delete the `SHARED_APPS` tables.
-We can then enable the tenants to also see the `public` schema.
-This is of course not very elegant, but shouldn't present a big hit on performance (how often do you sync your models?) and doesn't involve hacking django's cache.

-An ever simpler solution would be if it were possible to select which models have to be synced.
-AFAIK this is not possible, syncdb is called for all models on `INSTALLED_APPS`.

-Please send in your feedback at issue #1.

 ###Multi-Threading###
 This is being used right now in production on a small project and I have made an attempt to make it thread-safe, but I'm a complete beginner at this subject.
 Any help on this would be *HIGHLY* appreciated.
 Can someone please check if the custom [postgresql_backend](https://github.com/bcarneiro/django-tenant-schemas/blob/master/tenant_schemas/postgresql_backend/base.py) is thread-safe?
 If there is a way to write a test for this, it would be awesome.
 Please send in your feedback at issue #2.

-####Template tag `{% url %}`####
-Basically 100% of the code was copied from Django's source, just to be able to remove `settings.PUBLIC_SCHEMA_URL_TOKEN` from the URL.
-There should be a smarter way to do this.
-Please send in your feedback at issue #3.

 ####2 Small to-dos at testing####
 Take a look at [tenant_schemas/tests/schemas.py](https://github.com/bcarneiro/django-tenant-schemas/blob/master/tenant_schemas/tests/tenants.py) and search for the string `todo`.
 Please send in your feedback at issue #4.